 Hervey White Maverick Festival

 In 1915, resident musicians suggested to White that the colony organize a festival to help pay for a needed well.
 The Maverick Festival was born.
 The festival became an annual one and became the primary way the colony supported itself.
-The festival continued until 1931 when the Great Depression forced its cancellation.
+The festival continued until 1931 when the economic issues of the Great Depression forced the festival's cancellation.
 The colony continued but struggled, never again to be the vibrant artist residence it had been.

 Hervey White Maverick Festival, Hervey White Maverick Festival, Hervey White Maverick Festival, Hervey White Maverick Festival, Hervey White Maverick Festival, Hervey White Maverick Festival, Hervey White Maverick Festival,